Obaid-Rehman/apimatic-codegen-openshift-pipelines-demo/README.md

     ![Server](./docs/4.PNG)

   - **OPENSHIFT_LOGIN_TOKEN**:
     This is the token value found when you click on the _Copy Login Command_.
-Copy the value maked by pink:
+Copy the value maked by purple:

     ![Token](./docs/5.PNG)